Ancient Philippi, Greece: A Guide to the Archaeological Site

 The Founding of Philippi and Macedonian Influences

 Ancient Philippi was originally founded as a Thasian colony from the nearby island of Thasos in either 360 or 359 BCE and was named Crenides.
-However, It wasn’t long before King Philip II of Macedon, the father of Alexander the Great, conquered the area in 356 BCE, renaming the city Philippi.
+However, it wasn’t long before King Philip II of Macedon, the father of Alexander the Great, conquered the area in 356 BCE, renaming the city Philippi.

 By doing so, Philippi managed to control the passage between Amphipolis and Neapolis, a route that would later become a part of the Great Royal Route, which runs between east and west Macedonia.